DensQ42/industrial-rag-agent/README.md

 ### Key Findings
 - Larger chunks consistently outperform smaller chunks across all metrics
-- Faithfulness remains high (>0.94) across all configurations, that confirms well designed hallucinating-prevent prompt instruction
+- Faithfulness remains high (>0.94) across all configurations, confirming the effectiveness of the hallucination-prevention prompt design
-- Answer relevancy shows most variance with the largest difference of 0.248
+- Answer relevancy shows most variance with a maximum difference of 0.248
-- Perfect context recall (1.0) with 1000-char chunks showing that no information lost with this strategy
+- Perfect context recall (1.0) with 1000-char chunks showing that no information is lost

 ## Installation and Setup
 ### Prerequisites